$250k Life Insurance: $20-$300/mo Rates by Age (Term vs Whole Life 2026)

 Results-driven and innovative life insurance professional with 30 plus years of life insurance industry sales and marketing experience.
 Recognized as a pioneer in the field, leveraging phone and internet channels to exceed personal sales of over $100 million during the first decade of the 21st century.
 Creator of a highly effective intuitive IUL life insurance sales software that facilitated the sale of millions of dollars of indexed universal policies by numerous life insurance agents.
 Proven track record as a Managing General Agent (MGA), Life Agent, IUL Life Insurance Sales Software developer, and leading-edge creator of insurance marketing tools, educational content, and delivery systems.

-7 minute read
+10 minute read

-A $250k life insurance policy can be a cornerstone of a strong financial plan, but it’s important to understand the differences between whole life and term life insurance.
-Let’s explore how a $250k whole life insurance policy compares to a $250k term life insurance policy and which might be the best fit for you.
+Let’s explore how a $250k whole life insurance policy compares to a $250k term life insurance policy and which might be the best fit for your situation.

 What is a $250k Whole Life Insurance Policy?